-Summary statistics for the sample used in the BTB analysis-offenders aged 18 to 55 and not deceased between 2007Q1 and 2016Q2-are presented in Table 1.
-Offenders are 38 years-old on average and majority white and male.
+Summary statistics for the sample used in the BTB analysis-offenders aged 18-55 and not deceased between 2007Q1 and 2016Q2-are presented in table 1.
+Offenders are 38 years old, on average, and majority white and male.
 Quarterly employment rates-defined as having any positive earnings in a quarter-are low both before and after an individual is first brought under DOC supervision, but not because of incarceration.
-Only 7-8% of the sample spends any time behind bars in a given quarter.
-Earnings average about \$2,500 per month and are higher after the first admission to DOC supervision, although this is likely due to aging.
+Only 7%-8% of the sample spends any time behind bars in a given quarter.
+Earnings average about \$2,500 per month and are higher after the first admission to DOC supervision, although this is likely the result of aging.
 The majority of employment is accounted for by a handful of industries, with construction and manufacturing the top sector.